fiction and poetry

 Photo Credit: Jennifer Jacobson/City of Vancouver Book Award 2021

-My story ‘The Formula’ is in Best Canadian Stories 2026 (ed.
-Zsuzsi Gartner), out this fall with Biblioasis.
+My short story ‘The Formula’ is in Best Canadian Stories 2026 (ed.
+Zsuzsi Gartner), out now with Biblioasis.
 You can purchase a copy here.

 I am a writer born on unceded Musqueam territory in what’s now called Vancouver, British Columbia.
-I write fiction, prose poetry, and things in between.
-My first novel, If I Don’t Go Now, is forthcoming from Freehand.
-I’ve published four books and one chapbook: the short story collection People Who Disappear (Freehand), shortlisted for a Lambda prize for LGBT fiction, the poetry collection The things I heard about you (Nightwood), the story collection We All Need to Eat (Book*hug), shortlisted for a BC Book Prize for fiction, the poetry collection Vancouver for Beginners (Book*hug), shortlisted for the City of Vancouver Book Prize and winner of the Western Canada Jewish Book Prize for poetry, and a chapbook 20 Objects for the New World (Nomados, out of print).
-You can buy my books through the links above; they are available in many public libraries.
+My first novel, If I Don’t Go Now, is forthcoming from Freehand in Spring 2027.
+I’ve published four books and one chapbook: a chapbook 20 Objects for the New World (Nomados, out of print), the short story collection People Who Disappear (Freehand, 2012), shortlisted for a Lambda prize for LGBT fiction, the poetry collection The things I heard about you (Nightwood, 2014), the story collection We All Need to Eat (Book*hug, 2018), shortlisted for a BC Book Prize for fiction, and the poetry collection Vancouver for Beginners (Book*hug, 2019), shortlisted for the City of Vancouver Book Prize and winner of the Western Canada Jewish Book Prize for poetry.
+You can buy my books by clicking on their titles above.
+My books are available in many public libraries.

 “Leslie’s writing blends patience and violence…We All Need to Eat is a work of precision.
 As the stories layer on top of each other, Alex Leslie opens many of urban life’s paradoxes… Leslie’s sometimes hallucinatory writing style teases out the murky threshold where the conscious self meets the body.”